 - Topic selection

 - o Completeness of presentation

-- Clarity of presentation
+- o Clarity of presentation

-- Understanding of the subject and ability to convey the same
+- o Understanding of the subject and ability to convey the same

-- o Whether relevant references have been consulted
+- Whether relevant references have been consulted

-- Ability to convey points in favor and against the subject under discussion
+- o Ability to convey points in favor and against the subject under discussion

 - Proper use of audio-visual aids

-- Ability to answer questions
+- o Ability to answer questions

 - 3. Case presentation, case work up, case handling/management (once a week)

-Each post graduate student in transfusion medicine presents an interesting case in clinical transfusion practice or in laboratory exercise of choice.
+Each post graduate student in transfusion medicine presents an interesting case in clinical transfusion practice or in laboratory exercise of his or her choice.